Everything you need to know to get set up and get the most out of it.

 Give it a name, choose how often (daily, weekly, specific days, or X times per day), and optionally set an auto-complete trigger.

 Each habit supports three compliance tiers: a floor (non-negotiable minimum), a target (the actual goal), and a stretch goal.
 The weekly view shows which tier you hit each week.
-Floor, target and stretch values must be zero or higher.
+Floor, target and stretch values must be zero or higher and cannot exceed 100,000 (covering step-count targets up to 100k).
+Times-per-day/week habits are capped at 100 completions.
+If the habit is linked to sleep, the sleep target must be between 0 and 24 hours.

 Tick habits off manually for anything FitMesh cannot detect automatically.